50.7 F

 Minock asked Srinivasan, “Why did you vote to not require schools to notify their parents within 24 hours?”

-Srinivasan replied, “I voted to have the study done professionally so that all parties, parents, students, teachers and even teachers are consulted.
+Srinivasan replied, “I voted to have the study done professionally so that all parties, parents, students, and even teachers are consulted.
 I also voted so as to keep in mind privacy laws.”

 Srinivasan directed the Virginia Board of Education, in a vote, to issue guidelines for schools to follow when notifying parents of student overdoses.
 The draft guidance will be released in January.